microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

                1.   keyvault_param - the name of the keyvault that was created in Step 1
                2.   workspaceid_param - the workspaceid created in Step 2
                3.   solutionprefix_param - prefix used to append to lakehouse upon creation
-     4. Get Fabric Lakehouse Connection details:
+     4. Get Fabric Lakehouse connection details:
          1. Once deployment is complete, navigate to Fabric Workspace
          2. Find Lakehouse in workspace (ex.lakehouse_*solutionprefix_param*)
          3. Click on the ```...``` next to the SQL Analytics Endpoint
          4. Click on ```Copy SQL connection string```
          5. Click Copy button in popup window.
      5. Wait 10-15 minutes to allow the data pipelines to finish processing then proceed to next step.
-4. Deploy Power BI Report
+4. Deploy Power BI report
      1. Download the .pbix file from the [Reports folder](Deployment/Reports/).
      2. Open Power BI report in Power BI Dashboard
      3. Click on Transform Data menu option from the Task Bar